Files

 Description

-The writer starts by telling of his almost constant defense of Finley as a non-abolitionist against the members of the church.
+The writer starts by telling of his almost constant defense of Finley as a non-abolitionist against the southern members of the church.
 He goes on to report conditions in Charleston.
 When he returned from Conference he learned the church was to be sold to pay a debt.
 By hard work this was put off.
-Then another for preachers rent was discovered, and the writer in now engaged in finding means to pay that debt.
 He mentions a strong southern influence that has to be contended with.
-Conditions in the church itself are very bad -- no regular attendance, etc. A large majority of people want a Conference of their own.
-The writer pledges himself to do his best, and then expresses his hatred of the evils of slavery.
+Conditions in the church itself are very bad -- no regular attendance, etc. He expresses his hatred of the evils of slavery.
 Abstract Number - 812

 Abstract Number